Click on the following links for detailed information: (Back to Menu)

 The purpose of this guidance document is to ensure that Non-English speaking persons (or their legally

 authorized representative or surrogate) are provided information about proposed research in a language

 they understand in order to exercise autonomy to participate in research offered by and at Rutgers.

-- Rutgers Guidance for Obtaining and Documenting Informed Consent of Research Subjects Who Do Not Speak English
+- Rutgers Guidance for Obtaining and Documenting Informed Consent of Research Subjects Who Do Not Speak English [PDF]

 Through The Department of Care Coordination, UH provides and coordinates several ways to